Matt DiPalma Journal Entries, AMDG

 Consulted on the PCB layout and mocked up a draft two-piece box assembly with notional slots for the connectors.
 Sliced and launched a test print on the new facility Voron 0.2r1 printer using PLA.
 Assembly will take 4x 3x4x5 M3 heat-set inserts for M3 socket head screws that clamp everything together at once.

 Essentially completed the Voron v0.2 build.
 OLED display works, wire management reasonable, back panel and top hat installed, spare parts stored away, workspace cleaned, configuration mostly set up.
 Several test prints completed successfully.
 More fine tuning will come in time, but this seems way more reliable for my purposes than my old Ender 3 V2.
+Props goes out to the Voron developers for this.
+Inspires me to make a more barebones version with a much shallower Z-depth and fewer components in general.
+See video of it in action.

 Fixed some minor electrical and software issues on the Voron v0.2 and got it printing successfully!
 The main issue with the electronics was that 2 sets of 2 wires were mislabeled, so I was sending negative 24V to the part cooling fans and negative 24V to the extruder fan.
 Found the issue, swapped them around, and it was fixed.
 Spent some time tuning config parameters and leveling the bed.
 Now that it works, tomorrow I can enclose the electronics and wrap up the build.
 Also the OLED display needs to be properly connected and configured - right now it only shows some default sample text.
 I think I'll also clean up the wiring slightly and eventually get some kind of air filter system to print ABS, though that can wait.